 If you’re struggling with a romantic relationship, it’s helpful to see a therapist who is qualified to offer couples therapy.
 Even if you’re not initially interested in couples therapy, it may be useful to have this option available down the road.
 Therapists with this type of expertise are comfortable helping their clients navigate difficult relationships, resolve conflict, and improve couples’ communication.
 This expertise helps them work effectively with people in relationships, not just couples.

 Issues Related to Trauma or PTSD

 For issues stemming from very difficult or even life-threatening experiences—like a car accident, an assault/rape, or a terrorist attack—you may want to find a therapist who is qualified to use cognitive behavioral therapy (CBT).
-In clinical research trials, CBT that includes “prolonged exposure” has been shown to be effective in overcoming these types of difficulties.
+In several clinical research trials, CBT that includes “prolonged exposure” or cognitive processing therapy has been shown to be especially effective in overcoming post-traumatic difficulties.

 Issues Related to Depression

 There are several types of psychotherapy that can be helpful in treating depression.
-Three of the most effective approaches are interpersonal therapy (IPT), cognitive behavioral therapy (CBT), and behavioral activation (BA).
-This nationwide listing is a fantastic resource that offers information about qualified therapists who are competent in one of these areas.
+Three of the most effective approaches are interpersonal therapy (IPT), cognitive behavioral therapy, and behavioral activation (BA).
+The nationwide listing from the Association for Behavioral and Cognitive Therapies is a fantastic resource that offers information about qualified therapists who are competent in these areas.